 Cross Collateral Zero Price (CCZP) is the price at which the USDC balance would be zero by selling the Cross Collateral assets.
 The CCZP is adjusted for the Cross Collateral Liquidation fee to ensure sufficient USDC is generated to pay this fee upon liquidation.

-Note that the Cross Collateral Zero Price is different from the Zero Price in the Perpetual futures liquidation.
-The Zero Price under the perpetual futures liquidation is the point at which the Total Account Margin would be fully depleted by the closing of the leveraged position, not your Cross Collateral assets.
+Note that the Cross Collateral Zero Price is different from the Zero Price for leveraged positions.
+The Zero Price for leveraged positions is the point at which the Total Account Margin would be fully depleted by the closing of the leveraged position, not your Cross Collateral assets.

 Only assets eligible for Cross Collateral are at risk of getting liquidated.
 That means that if you are holding both BTC and ETH, but ETH is not eligible to be used as Cross Collateral, only your BTC could get liquidated by EQONEX.

 The amount of a Cross Collateral asset that gets liquidated depends on the scenario that triggered the liquidation.
 In all cases, EQONEX aims to preserve as much of your assets as possible.
 If you have negative balances turned off, we will liquidate only as much of your assets needed to bring your USDC balance back to zero.
 For example, if you generate a negative balance of -100 USDC (e.g. through realization of P&L), we will aim to bring your USDC balance back to 0 USDC by liquidating roughly 100 USDC worth of Cross Collateral assets.